catalyst-cloud/catalystcloud-docs/source/getting-started/services.rst

 ==================

 Kubernetes is a system that is designed to manage the deployment, scaling, and health of containerised applications.
-The Catalyst Kubernetes service is a fully managed service and opens up the use of Kubernetes clusters to developers without needing to have specialist knowledge of the platform.
+The Catalyst Cloud Kubernetes Service is a fully managed service and opens up the use of Kubernetes clusters to developers without needing to have specialist knowledge of the platform.
 It also frees you up to focus on what really matters to your business, knowing that the